Opportunities for a Better Tomorrow

 Opportunities for a Better Tomorrow (OBT) is a non-profit with locations in Brooklyn and Queens in New York City.
-OBT's mission is to break the cycle of poverty and inequity through education, job training, and employment.
-The vision to strengthen the workforce by serving as a bridge to economic opportunity for youth, individuals, and families in underserved communities is critical for economic recovery during these unprecedented times.
 In 2013, OBT partnered with the YMCA of Greater New York in the creation of Y Roads Centers.
-In 2014, OBT was named to the S&I's list of the 100 most effective organizations by the Social Impact Exchange.

 History

 Opportunities for a Better Tomorrow was founded in 1983 by Sister Mary Franciscus, RSM, to provide job training to the at-risk youth of Sunset Park, Brooklyn.
 OBT began in a rundown storefront with the support of a small government contract.
 By 1992, additional public and private support allowed the organization to move into a larger building in the same vicinity.
 At this time, OBT launched a job training program for adults and started a support program for graduates.
 Eventually, daytime and evening remedial education programs were also added.
 In 2001, the organization expanded its youth program by opening a second location, OBT North, in the Bushwick/Bedford–Stuyvesant sections of Brooklyn.
 In 2002, OBT won a PEPnet Builder award "for their commitment to continuous improvement" in working with youth.
 In 2006, after the untimely passing of Sr. Mary, OBT hired Randolph Peers, formerly Vice President of the Brooklyn Chamber of Commerce, as the new chief executive officer.
 In 2013 Opportunities for a Better Tomorrow partnered with the YMCA of Greater New York to open Y Roads centers across New York City.
 The first Y Roads center opened in Jamaica, Queens, in 2013 to provide the disconnected youth in the Jamaica community with education, job training, and support services.